milhamh95/milhamh95/README.md

 Experienced in developing and maintaining backend application API and API integrations using Modular Monolith, Microservices, and Event Driven.

-In my spare time, I love to exercise and learning new things (software engineering, personal development).
+In my spare time, I love to walking in the morning and learning new things (software engineering, personal development).
 </p>

 ## ⚙️ Programming Languages